regularsteven/letslapse/README.md

 1) display most recent low-res image as poster frame in html img src Javascript to refresh to the image every minute
 2) behind this image, previous images and load up slider for scrobble player

+3) Take photos in alternative sequence - compare results
+    > A - Manual Settings, as defined by Steve
+    > B - Full AUTO, as captured by sensor

 3b)